neilmix/dezent/README.md

 Dezent is ideal for:
 * Complex nested pattern matching
 * Converting text data into hierarchical data structures
-* Extracting numerous text segments into structured output
+* Extracting text segments into structured output
-* Parsing large data files
+* Parsing large data files, especially containing non-standard data formats
 * Recursive descent parsing

 <div align="right"><a href="#table-of-contents">table of contents</a></div>

 # Status

-Dezent is currently in _alpha_.
-This is the first public release of Dezent, for the purpose of soliciting feedback.
-Dezent is fully functional and ready for use, and its use is encouraged, but the grammar and APIs of Dezent may change as a result of public feedback, so please be aware that future releases might not be backward compatible with this release.
+Dezent is currently in _beta_.
+Please try it out!
+We'd love your feedback.

 <div align="right"><a href="#table-of-contents">table of contents</a></div>

 # License

-Dezent is made available under the GNU Affero General Public License.
-See License.txt for details.
-Commercial licensing and support are available, please contact neilmix@gmail.com.
+Dezent is made available under the MIT License, see License.txt for details.
+Please contact neilmix@gmail.com for support.

 <div align="right"><a href="#table-of-contents">table of contents</a></div>